Major medical plans

 · Those who object because they do not believe in health insurance for religious reasons

 · People who are between coverage (without coverage for less than three months)

 · Undocumented immigrants

 · People who are incarcerated

 for whom the lowest cost plan option exceeds 8% of an individual's income

 who have incomes that are so low, that they are not required to file taxes

-Medicaid to a larger number of people than is currently on Medicaid in order to cover many of the uninsured.
+Medicaid to a larger number of people that were currently on Medicaid in order to cover many of the uninsured.
 However, since

 the Supreme Court ruling that disallowed that states be mandated to expand Medicaid, many states have elected not to participate

 in an expansion of Medicaid.
-This has complicated what HCR’s final cost will

-actually be even further because HCR anticipated that
+This complicated what HCR’s final cost would be even further because HCR anticipated that

 many new people would actually be placed on Medicaid and covered by the states and not have to use the exchange.
 As

 a result of the Supreme Court ruling, only 20 states and the District of Columbia have agreed to expand Medicaid in their

 states.
 Thirty states have decided not to expand Medicaid in their states.
 This has had a major impact on how many people

 · HCR created a sliding

 scale tax credit (the subsidy) for non-Medicaid-eligible individuals who have incomes up

 to 400% above the federal poverty level.
-The current poverty level is around $21,000 per year for a family
+The current poverty level is around $24,300 per year for a family

 US are currently at or below the poverty level or about 1 in every 10 people) - January, 2018.

 · The subsidy is only available through an exchange.

 · Although individual and employer small group major medical can be sold on or off the exchange, subsidies

 will not be available outside an exchange.

 · Small employer groups will have their own exchange called the “SHOP”